PeterBrain/scripts/README.md

 ### ShowHiddenFiles
 I’m too tired of typing this line into the command-line-tool, so I’ve done this.
 Explanation: Make files, which are usually invisible to us, visible.
+Restart of Finder is necessary.

 ```
 defaults write com.apple.finder AppleShowAllFiles YES
-killall Finder
 ```
 &nbsp;

 ### HideHiddenFiles
 To reverse the effect of "ShowHiddenFiles".
 Better: Make actual invisible files invisible.
+Restart of Finder is necessary.

 ```
 defaults write com.apple.finder AppleShowAllFiles NO
-killall Finder
 ```
 &nbsp;